xy2z/capro/README.md

 ## Contributing

 Pull Requests are welcome!
-See more in the [Contributing Guide](CONTRIBUTING.md).
+Remember to send PR's to the `dev` branch - see more in the [Contributing Guide](CONTRIBUTING.md).